 - 14.1 An Elected Governor may hold office for a period of up to three years.
-The period of office shall be known as the term. - 14.2 An Elected Governor shall cease to hold office if he ceases to be a member of the constituency or class by which he was elected. - 14.3 An Elected Governor shall be eligible for re-election at the end of his term. - 14.4 An Elected Governor may not hold office for more than three terms or a maximum of nine Consecutive Years, whichever is the shorter in duration, and shall not be eligible for re-election if he has already held office for more than six Consecutive Years.
+The period of office shall be known as the term. - 14.2 An Elected Governor shall cease to hold office if he ceases to be a member of the constituency or class by which he was elected.
+For the avoidance of doubt, this includes a Governor moving their principal residence from one public constituency to another. - 14.3 Subject to 14.4 an Elected Governor shall be eligible for re-election at the end of his term. - An Elected Governor may not hold office for more than three terms or a maximum of nine consecutive years, whichever is the shorter in duration, and shall not be eligible for re-election if he has already held office for more than six consecutive years. - 14.5 An Appointed Governor may hold office for a period of up to three years. - 14.6 An Appointed Governor shall cease to hold office if the appointing organisation withdraws its sponsorship of him (terminates the appointment).
+An Appointed Governor shall be eligible for re-appointment at the end of his term subject to 14.7.

-- 14.5 An Appointed Governor may hold office for a period of up to three years. - 14.6 An Appointed Governor shall cease to hold office if the appointing organisation withdraws its sponsorship of him (terminates the appointment).
-An Appointed Governor shall be eligible for re-appointment at the end of his term. - An Appointed Governor may not hold office for more than three terms or nine Consecutive Years, whichever is the shorter in duration, and shall not be eligible for re-appointment if he has already held office for more than six Consecutive Years. - 14.8 Further provisions as to the tenure for Governors, is set out at Annex 5. - 15.
-Council of Governors (Disqualification and Removal) - 15.1 The following may not become or continue as a Governor: - 15.1.1 a person who has been adjudged bankrupt or whose estate has been sequestrated and (in either case) has not been discharged; - 15.1.2 a person who has made a composition or arrangement with, or granted a trust deed for, his creditors and has not been discharged in respect of it; - 15.1.3 a person who within the preceding five years has been convicted in the British Islands of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on him. - 15.2 Governors must be at least 16 years of age at the date they are nominated for election or appointment. - 15.3 Further provisions as to the circumstances in which an individual may not become or continue as a Governor and for the removal of Governors are set out in Annex 5. - 16.
-Council of Governors (Duties of Governors) - 16.1 The general duties of the Council of Governors are: - 16.1.1 to hold the Group Non-Executive Directors individually and collectively to account for the performance of the Board of Directors, and - 16.1.2 to represent the interests of the members of the Trust as a whole and the interests of the public. - 16.2 The Trust must take steps to secure that the Governors are equipped with the skills and knowledge they require in their capacity as such. - 16.3 Further provisions about the duties of Governors are set out in Annex 8.
+- An Appointed Governor may not hold office for more than three terms or nine Consecutive Years, whichever is the shorter in duration, and shall not be eligible for re-appointment if he has already held office for more than six Consecutive Years. - 14.8 Further provisions as to the tenure for Governors, is set out at Annex 4 (Additional Provisions Council of Governors). - 15.
+Council of Governors (Disqualification and Removal) - 15.1 The following may not become or continue as a Governor: - 15.1.1 a person who has been adjudged bankrupt or whose estate has been sequestrated and (in either case) has not been discharged: - 15.1.2 a person in relation to whom a moratorium period under a debt relief order applies under Part 7A of the Insolvency Act 1986; - 15.1.3 a person who has made a composition or arrangement with, or granted a trust deed for, his creditors and has not been discharged in respect of it; - 15.1.4 a person who within the preceding five years has been convicted in the British Islands of any offence if a sentence of imprisonment (whether suspended or not) for a period of not less than three months (without the option of a fine) was imposed on him. - 15.2 Governors must be at least 16 years of age at the date they are nominated for election or appointment. - 15.3 Further provisions as to the circumstances in which an individual may not become or continue as a Governor and for the removal of Governors are set out in Annex 5 (Additional Provisions Council of Governors). - 16.
+Council of Governors (Duties of Governors) - 16.1 The general duties of the Council of Governors are: - 16.1.1 to hold the Group Non-Executive Directors individually and collectively to account for the performance of the Board of Directors, and - 16.1.2 to represent the interests of the members of the Trust as a whole and the interests of the public. - 16.2 The Trust must take steps to secure that the Governors are equipped with the skills and knowledge they require in their capacity as such. - 16.3 Further provisions about the duties of Governors are set out in Annex 7 (Further Provisions).